Skip to main content

 What the agent can then do

-Once a table is in the list, these MCP tools accept it:
+Once a table is in the list, the metadata_table MCP tool can act on it.
+The tool dispatches by action:

-query_metadata_tableRead rows with optional filters (=, LIKE, IS NULL, etc.) and column projection.
+queryRead rows with optional filters (=, LIKE, IS NULL, etc.) and column projection.
+Set countOnly=true for a SELECT COUNT(*) instead of rows.

 • ALL_TABLES